30 New and Iconic Asheville Experiences To Help You Welcome Spring

 - Isis Restaurant and Music Hall in West Asheville kicks off its lawn concert series on a new outdoor stage in April (Wednesday-Friday evenings), with “pop-up" features from the kitchen to enjoy outside.

 - Opening downtown, the Moogseum will celebrate the life of Bob Moog, inventor of the Moog Synthesizer that revolutionized almost every genre of music.
-The Moogseum opens April 1 with bays of synthesizers, theremins and effect pedals that allow people to explore the science behind electronic music.
+The Moogseum opens May 23, 2019, which would have been Bob Moog's 85th birthday.
+There will be bays of synthesizers, theremins and effect pedals that allow people to explore the science behind electronic music.
 There will also be a Young Inventors Lab where children can create their own circuit board, an exhibit space and an archival center of rare documents and photos.

 - Asheville’s array of spring festivals offers a full lineup for the coming months.
 Asheville Amadeus Festival (March 15-24, various locations) will feature performances from two of the world’s top musicians: Asheville native and legendary rock guitarist, Warren Haynes, and renowned pianist, Garrick Ohlsson.
 Also on the calendar: Asheville Bread Festival (April 13-14 at New Belgium), Carolina Mountain Cheese Fest (April 28 at Highland Brewing Company), Asheville Herb Festival (May 3-5 at WNC Farmers Market) and LEAF Festival (May 9-12 at Lake Eden in Black Mountain).
 More spring events.